 We may have varying degrees of choice around this question.
-But, no matter what we decide, the path to or away from parenthood is rarely easy.
-Therapy can be a valuable support as we navigate these experiences.
+No matter what we decide, the path to or away from parenthood is rarely easy.
+Therapy can be valuable support as we navigate these experiences.

 In therapy for maternal mental health, we can work through:

 What do we know about reproductive and maternal mental health?

 Research into reproductive mental health has expanded greatly in the last 10 years.
 Data now shows that roughly 1 in 5 new parents will struggle with anxiety and/or depression at some point during pregnancy and early parenting.
 Maybe you are dealing with fertility challenges.
 You had a traumatic birth experience.
 Or, you had a pregnancy loss.
 All of these are also major challenges to our mental health.
 While many of these experiences are stigmatized, it is vital that you know you are not alone, and that there is help available.

 Postpartum depression (PPD) is perhaps the most well-known mental health issue surrounding reproduction.
 Postpartum depression is different from the “baby blues”.
 And, it’s important to note the difference.

 Baby blues are mood swings that result from hormone changes.
 These happen immediately postpartum and symptoms level off around 2 weeks after birth.

 Postpartum Depression (PPD) is more severe and lasts much longer.
 The symptoms can range from feeling disconnected from your baby to moments of intense rage to frequent tearfulness.
 Anxiety and depression also show up frequently in pregnancy.
 This is even harder to talk about since most people are told they should be happier than they’ve ever been during this time in their lives.